 Dinah Jefferies is one of my favourite authors and I could quite happily dip into the world of The Sapphire Widow each and every day.
-I’m sharing my thoughts as part of the blog tour and have a paperback copy up for grabs for you today.

 Here’s more about The Sapphire Widow:

 Available to purchase in digital, paperback and audio formats now.
 Hardcover coming in August.

 A sweeping, breath-taking story of love and betrayal from the Number One Sunday Times bestselling author of The Tea Planter’s Wife